 Edible gardening is traditionally very regimented and structured and is not necessarily very attractive to the eye.
 By weaving edible plants into your ornamental landscape and vice versa, you can enhance the beauty of the landscape and create year-round interest.

-WHAT TO TAKE INTO CONSIDERATION WHEN ADDING EDIBLES TO YOUR ORNAMENTAL GARDEN:
+WHAT TO TAKE INTO CONSIDERATION WHEN ADDING EDIBLE plants TO YOUR ORNAMENTAL GARDEN:

-Below are some of the things you need to consider when choosing what edibles you will add to your garden and some design practicalities that need to be considered when adding edibles to your ornamental garden.
+Below are some of the things you need to consider when choosing what edible plants you will add to your garden and some design practicalities that need to be considered when adding edible plants to your ornamental garden.

 Another practical consideration that is very important before planting edibles is that edibles need to be regularly harvested.
 So keep this in mind when choosing where to plant them in your ornamental garden.
 Consider how regularly you will be harvesting your edible and place accordingly.
 Plants that need to be regularly harvested should be planted on edges or closest to easy access areas.
 You should also maybe consider either not fully planting up beds to be able to step into them or create pathways to gain access.
 Accessibility is important because edibles need to be regularly checked for pests and diseases.